Get insider access

 2. Best Esports OLED Monitor

-If you're looking for the best OLED gaming monitor for competitive esports gaming, then look into the LG 32GS95UE-B. It's a 32-inch, 4k 240Hz monitor.
+If you're looking for the best OLED gaming monitor for competitive esports gaming, look into the LG 32GS95UE-B. It's a 32-inch, 4k 240Hz monitor.
 It's different from the Samsung Odyssey OLED G8/G80SD S32DG80 because it has a WOLED panel instead of QD-OLED, so colors aren't as vivid.
-Another difference is that blacks don't look purple in bright rooms, like on a QD-OLED.
-This means it displays the same deep blacks in bright rooms as it would in dark rooms, so the picture quality is fantastic no matter your viewing environment.
+Another difference is that blacks don't look purple in bright rooms, like on a QD-OLED, so the picture quality is fantastic no matter your viewing environment.

-What makes it better for esports gaming than the Samsung is that it has a unique Dual-Mode feature that changes it to a 1080p resolution and 480Hz refresh rate.
-This is great if you want the highest refresh rate for playing one game, then you can switch to its default 4k mode for a different game.
+What makes it better for esports gaming than the Samsung monitor is that it has a unique Dual-Mode feature that changes it to a 1080p resolution and 480Hz refresh rate.
+This is great if you want the highest refresh rate for playing one game and the ability to switch to its default 4k, 240Hz mode for a different game.
 However, this feature also comes at a price increase, so it's only worth getting over the Samsung if you're going to take advantage of the 480Hz refresh rate.
-You can also check out the ASUS ROG Swift OLED PG32UCDP if you want something cheaper with the same dual mode feature, but it has higher input lag.
+You can also check out the ASUS ROG Swift OLED PG27AQDP if you want a 480Hz monitor with a higher 1440p resolution for more detailed images.
+However, its software has bugs that may negatively impact your experience.

 See our review